MyWiFi makes it simple to be GDPR compliant.

-Because we think it's important that you trust in our data protection practices, we wanted to share the specific steps MyWiFi has taken to support your efforts (and ours) to prepare for the GDPR.
+Because we think it's important that you trust in our data protection practices, we wanted to share the specific steps MyWiFi has taken to support your efforts (and ours) to be GDPR compliant.

 - Updated our Terms of Service to automatically include the GDPR relevant information governing how we process your European customers' personal data.